Mechanical-Advantage/URCL/README.md

 _Project based on WPILib's [2024 vendor template](https://github.com/wpilibsuite/vendor-template/tree/2024)._

 This project uses Gradle with the same base setup as a standard GradleRIO robot project.
-This means you build with `./gradlew build`, and can install the native toolchain with `./gradlew installRoboRIOToolchain`.
+This means you build with `./gradlew build`, and can install the native toolchain with `./gradlew installSystemCoreToolchain`.
 If you open this project in VS Code with the wpilib extension installed, you will get intellisense set up for both C++ and Java.

 By default, this project builds against the latest WPILib development build.
 To build against the last WPILib tagged release, build with `./gradlew build -PreleaseMode`.

 ## Data Format

+### Revision 4

+- "Raw/Persistent"
+  - Buffer Length, Not Published (uint32)
+  - Persistent Messages (9 bytes each)
+    - Bus ID (uint8)
+    - Short Message ID (uint16)
+    - Data (6 bytes)
+- "Raw/Periodic"
+  - Buffer Length, Not Published (uint32)
+  - Periodic Messages (15 bytes each)
+    - Timestamp MS (uint32)
+    - Bus ID (uint8)
+    - Short Message ID (uint16)
+    - Data (8 bytes)
+- "Raw/Aliases"
+  - Array of JSON objects of (CAN ID string -> alias string), corresponding to each CAN bus

 ### Revision 2/3